 She wanted bold, she wanted luxury, she wanted fun.
 She also wanted to give the idea of her life: of an American woman living in Italy.
-Once this was all included in the digital world, we decided to highlight things that could only be seen online such as the animated logo and dynamic collages, without forgetting to give the same look to the printed, off-line side of the brand.
-Combinations of strong colors, for example, give a special touch to the packaging and to the business cards.
+Once this was all included in the >digital world, we developed the rest of the materials to complete the brand identity.
+We highlighted things that could only be seen online such as the animated logo and dynamic collages.
+We then proceeded to give the same look to the printed, off-line side of the brand.
+Combinations of strong colors, for example, give a special touch to the packaging and business cards.

 Creating a brand with a bang